ualberta-mueller-group/MCGS/docs/development-notes.md

   is called automatically during database initialization.

 # Simplest Equal Game
-The next subsection provides an overview of the simplest equal game optimization.
-The remaining subsections cover details which can be skipped.

-## Overview
 During database creation, partisan DB entries acquire links to simpler-but-equal DB entries when possible, assuming the `stop_after` database config option doesn't indicate that such links should be omitted (in which case